cristianoc/compositional-program-synthesis/arc_dsl_experiment/tasks/642d658d/README.md

 - `uniform_ring_mode` (8-nbr ring uniformity)

 Despite these, G lacks the salient-anchor selection step the overlay extractor provides.

+Implementation parity: both Python and OCaml use the same absolute-peak 3×3 detector for this task, and we emit normalized stats to keep them in sync (`python_stats.json` / `ocaml_stats.json`).
+Rendering order is deterministic (overlays sorted by `(center_row, center_col)`).

 ### 2.5 Fast-first path & caching
 To reduce abstraction cost per node: